GovindBhala/DS5500-Movie-Recommendation-System/README.md

 - _Method_:
   - Select random uses who have rated at least 20 movies so that there enough movies to do a reasonable train/test split
   - Split data into train/test sets by selecting random users and then for each user, splitting their ratings half into test and half into train.
   - Generate recommendations based on training data.
-See if get movies from the test data that the user actually liked
+See if recommend any movies from the test data that the user actually liked ("relevant movies")
+       - For content models and combined collaborative-content models, a movie is considered a relevant movie with rating >= 2.
+This is a low threshold because it is very difficult, as discussed in the next bullet, to retrieve user rated movies using content models, so we want to be generous in the definition.
+       - For collaborative filtering models, a movie is considered a relevant movie with rating >= 4.
+The precision and recall stats are much higher for these models and thus we can be more restrictive in our definition.
   - Ideally would have real time user feedback, for the recommendations we produce to assess accuracy.
 Test/train split is a proxy in lieu of that data.
 It is very difficult, especially for content based recommendation systems, to achieve good precision and recall because we are generating predictions for all of the ~45.000 in the catalog and then recommending 10.
 Unlikely that the user has rated those 10 movies in the test set.
 Does not mean the recommendations are bad.

 ![title](images/precision_recall.PNG)